 I’ve seen turtles every time I’ve gone snorkeling at Carlisle bay.
-However, I’ve also noticed many tour companies feed them here which I don’t agree with because this is not ethical animal tourism.
+However, I’ve also noticed many tour companies feed them here, which I disagree with because this is not ethical animal tourism.

 Swimming with turtles in Barbados at Worthing Beach

-Worthing beach is a long stretch of golden white-sand where you can also go snorkeling.
-The water is calm and not that deep so it’s an excellent spot for kids, families, and inexperienced swimmers to swim with turtles.
-Just make sure to bring your own snorkel and mask as there aren’t any places to rent here!
+Worthing beach is a long stretch of golden white sand with water that is great for snorkeling.
+The water is calm and not that deep, so it’s an excellent spot for kids, families, and inexperienced swimmers to swim with turtles.
+Just bring your own snorkel and mask as there aren’t any places to rent here!

 If you’re on the west coast of Barbados, a great place to check out is Paynes Bay.
 It’s got one of the calmest seas and a gorgeous backdrop.
 The beach is also well-serviced with shops, restaurants, and gorgeous rental properties.